 Modern investment theory suggests that there is no way for the average person to outsmart the market, so they shouldn’t bother trying.
 By creating a diversified portfolio, investors are prepared to profit from any turn that the market takes and weather any downturns that would hammer unprepared investors.

 Simple diversification is the key to ensuring that the money you are putting away keeps growing at a steady rate year after year.

 An investment advisor can help you to build and maintain an optimized portfolio for meeting your individual investment needs.
 There are also a growing number of advanced ‘robo-advisors’, which are software programs that will build a recommended portfolio for you based on the information that you provide concerning your investing needs.
-Check out these free robo-advisors.

 Investing is actually very simple if you follow a few basic rules and avoid the fear and greed of trying to time the market.
 Invest steadily in a diversified basket of stocks, and you will ensure that you come out on top no matter what the market brings.